nicfel/Reassortment-Tutorial/README.md

 	<figcaption>Figure 4: Split character and tke the second group to get the sampling times .</figcaption>
 </figure>

-In order to set the tip dates for both segments, select both partitions an press `OK`
+In order to set the tip dates for both segments, select both partitions an press `OK` to clone the tip dates

 <figure>
 	<a id="fig:example1"></a>